Canon 1000D vs 100D

 |Panasonic G6« »||Y||stereo||mono||Y||-||mini||2.0||Y||Y||-||Panasonic G6|

 Both the 1000D and the 100D have been discontinued, but can regularly be found used on eBay.
 The 1000D was replaced by the Canon 1100D, while the 100D was followed by the Canon 200D.
+Further information on the two cameras, as well as related accessories, can be found on the Canon website.

 Review summary: Canon 1000D vs 100D